SanteonNL/orca/orchestrator/README.md

 If you don't want to query the FHIR Questionnaire and HealthcareService resources from your FHIR API, only set `ORCA_CAREPLANCONTRIBUTOR_TASKFILLER_QUESTIONNAIRESYNCURLS`.
 The downside of this option is that the resources MUST be available on startup.

-#### EHR integration
+##### EHR integration
 If you want to receive accepted tasks in your EHR, you can set `ORCA_CAREPLANCONTRIBUTOR_TASKFILLER_TASKACCEPTEDBUNDLETOPIC` to the messaging topic or queue on which the task bundle will be delivered.
 You will also need to create the `orca.taskengine.task-accepted` on your broker.

 See "Messaging configuration" for more information.

+#### External application discovery
+If you have web applications that you want other care organizations to discovery through ORCA, you can set the following options:
+- `ORCA_CAREPLANCONTRIBUTOR_APPLAUNCH_EXTERNAL_<KEY>_NAME`: Name of the external application.
+- `ORCA_CAREPLANCONTRIBUTOR_APPLAUNCH_EXTERNAL_<KEY>_URL`: URL of the external application.

+These configured applications are discovered by searching for FHIR Endpoints on the CPC's FHIR Endpoint.
+Note: this endpoint only supports searching using HTTP GET, without query parameters.

 ### Care Plan Service configuration
 - `ORCA_CAREPLANSERVICE_ENABLED`: Enable the CPS (default: `false`).